asing00/Spotify-/README.md

 1. Created developer account for Spotify

-2. Using secret key I then downloaded playlist and further audio information for "Ludwig van Beethoven"
+2. Using API I then downloaded playlist and further audio information for "Ludwig van Beethoven"